ISUgenomics/data_wrangling/bin_data/README.md

 python3 bin_data.py -i hybrid.depth -l 0 -r 1 -t 'step' -n 1000 -s True -v 1
 ```

 *The example parses the single text-like hybrid.depth input file, where the <b>L</b> = 'label-column' has index 0, and <b>R</b> = 'ranges-column' has index 1.
-The 'step' is a selected <b>type</b> of rows grouping, so each slice will be composed of 1000 rows.
-The data chunks for each unique label will be saved into separate CSV files in the ./CHUNKS directory.
-The <b>v</b>erbosity level is set to 1, so the 'info' level will be logged.*
+The 'step' is a selected <b>type</b> of rows grouping, and each slice will be composed of 1000 rows.
+For unique labels, data chunks will be saved as separate CSV files in the ./CHUNKS directory.
+The <b>v</b>erbosity level set to 1 means logging on the 'info' level.*

 * **example usage with input directory of data chunks in CSV format:**